ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 ## [From _The weekly herald._](https://chroniclingamerica.loc.gov/lccn/sn86053402/1881-04-15/ed-1/seq-1)

 #### 1881-04-15 &middot; Cleveland, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Benton said: &quot;My mother asked mc
+never to use tobacco.
+I have never
+touched it from that time to the present
 day.
 She asked me never to gamble,
 and I never have gambled.
 Sho ad­
 monished me, too, against hard drink­